Biggest Studs, Duds and Surprises of Washington Redskins' 2017 Season

-Those skills has seen No. 98 emerge as a key member of Washington's nickel fronts.
-Whenever the Redskins switch to a four-man line they want to get Ioannidis on the field as an interior 3-technique pass-rusher.
+Those skills have seen No. 98 emerge as a key member of Washington's nickel fronts.
+Whenever the Redskins switch to a four-man line, they want to get Ioannidis on the field as an interior 3-technique pass-rusher.

 Like many members of Manusky's defense, Ioannidis has struggled as the season has progressed.
 He got a sack against the Chargers, but it was his first since Week 6.

-Even so, the strides he's made this season are a testament to his work ethic, as well to Tomsula's coaching.
+Even so, the strides he's made this season are a testament to his work ethic, as well as Tomsula's coaching.

 Building around the studs and surprises from this season can quickly get the Redskins back to winning ways in 2018, provided the building is left to a new coaching staff.